adinekinar/fplas-cmp-test-2025/README.md

 Once this process finishes, you will see a **similarity popup**.

-> **Important Note:**
-> This similarity popup is **not the main evaluation**.
-> It only gives a general idea of whether your visual output looks similar or different from the expected result.

 The page does **not** scroll after closing the popup.
 Instead, **once the loading process finishes and the similarity check succeeds**, the page will automatically scroll down.